Meta Pixel Tracking

 For the time being, all monthly support given gets stored monthly towards our one-time costs.
 That means that technically, if we had the full ~$8,500/mo. being donated right now, we could leave for Durban in 10 months, given that our one-time costs are ~$85,000.

-- Partially-Paid Missionaries – when we have reached around 30% of our monthly support, we can start drawing our housing allowance, which is tax-free for clergy members (which we now are!)
+2. Partially-Paid Missionaries – when we reached around 30% of our monthly support, we started drawing our housing allowance, which is tax-free for clergy members (which we now are!)

-- Full-Time Employees – when we have reached around 75% of our monthly support, we can start drawing our normal paychecks.
-This allows us to reduce our debt faster, and eventually reduce our work hours to part-time as we prepare to move into full-time missions.
+4. Full-Time Employees – when we have reached around 85% of our monthly support, we can start drawing our normal paychecks.
+This allows us to step away from our current roles completely and move our focus into full-time missions.

 Monthly Support: